 There are several things you should do to plan your deployment:

 Many sites that have deployed virtual desktop infrastructure have found that quality of service (QoS) and performance isolation are the key to delivering consistent performance and keeping users satisfied.
-That’s an area where Tintri all-flash storage excels.
+That’s an area where Tintri VMstore excels.

-Tintri all-flash storage with Auto-QoS automatically delivers the quality of service that demanding workloads like virtual desktops need without manual tuning or constant management.
+Tintri VMstore with Auto-QoS automatically delivers the quality of service that demanding workloads like virtual desktops need without manual tuning or constant management.
 By isolating performance at the VM level, Auto-QoS keeps “noisy neighbors” from interfering with other workloads.

 You can even mix your virtual desktop workloads with other application workloads without causing performance issues.
 Many other flash storage vendors strongly suggest dedicating storage for virtual desktop use.